diegoddie/greenEats_S2I_FullStack_React/README.md

 greenEats is your one-stop destination for all things delicious and vegetarian.
 With the power of Spoonacular APIs, this app allows you to explore a world of mouthwatering recipes, save your favorites, create custom meal plans, search for specific ingredients, and more.
 Say goodbye to bland meals and hello to a greener, tastier future!

+I deployed this project with Vercel at --> https://greeneats-s2i.vercel.app/

 ## 🍏 Features

 - **Recipe Exploration**: Dive into a vast ocean of vegetarian and non-vegetarian recipes.
 Your taste buds will thank you! 😋